POSTED 22nd OCTOBER 2021

 - Pre-entries only.

-- Personnel, officials and volunteers – minimum number required to run the event.
+- Personnel, officials and volunteers – limited to the number needed to conduct the event.

 - Communal change rooms, showers and toilets can open.
-A density quotient of 1 per 2sqm applies
+A density quotient of 1 per 4sqm applies

-- Other indoor facilities such as event office can open subject to the 2sqm rule.
+- Other indoor facilities such as event office can open subject to the 4sqm rule.
 A sign indicating maximum number of people permitted in the space is to be posted at the entrance.

-- Limit the number of people and interactions in enclosed areas.
+- Take steps to limit the number of people and interactions in enclosed areas.

 - Venue dining facilities can open subject to the industry restart guidelines for hospitality.
 Canteens and kiosks – takeaway only.